horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 But wait!
 Here is an interesting observation: $\text{sin}^{-1}x$ *is the arc length of the circle*.
 In fact, that's why it's commonly called "arcsin."
 So these useful trig tools are derived from the arc length integral!

 So maybe, just maybe, Gauss thought about treating the elliptic integral of the second kind (i.e. the arc length of an ellipse) as if it were some generalized inverse trig function.
 This obviously sounds like it could yield valuable tools for working with ellipses.

-Furthermore, it seems very obvious that we would be interested in the inverse of elliptic integrals of the first kind.
+As a consequence, it seems very obvious that we would now be interested in the inverse of elliptic integrals of the second kind.
 Somewhat counter-intuitively, the inverse of the elliptic integral would actually be analogous to $\sin{x}$, while the integral itself is analogous to $\text{sin}^{-1} x$

 Additionally, we can see why Gauss (and Jacobi and Abel after him) would be interested in fitting complex numbers into the picture.
 They reduced standard trig quite neatly, so perhaps they would do the same here!

 It's clear that elliptic integrals of the second kind and their inverses would be of practical interest among both mathematicians and physicists.
 But this isn't the whole story.
-Indeed, there are also a first and third kind of elliptic integral which are distinct from the second kind we derived here.
+Indeed, there are also a first and third kind of elliptic integral.
+These, too, appear in physics problems.
+We'll look at an example of the first kind next.

-Additionally, while we've motivated the first appearance of elliptic integrals and their inverses, we haven't really discussed their properties.
-The inverse functions will be the most interesting object, and we haven't even seen a glimpse of them yet.
-I've elected to postpone that discussion until we've introduced the other elliptic integrals, since some properties are more obviously practical in those cases.

-### First Encounter With Another Kind of Elliptic Integral
+### 2.2) First Encounter With Another Kind of Elliptic Integral

 Before we'd go on, I'd like to present one more major definition.
 An *elliptic function* is the inverse of an elliptic integral.
-I don't know why they chose such a vague name for this concept.
+I don't who chose such a vague name for this concept.
 Just keep in mind our goal of generalizing trigonometry to other curves.
-The elliptic functions and elliptic integrals correspond conceptually to $\sin{x}$ and $\text{sin}^{-1} x$, respectively.
+The elliptic functions and elliptic integrals are analogies to $\sin{x}$ and $\text{sin}^{-1} x$, respectively.
 Anyways, back to the story.

 While ellipses were relevant to astronomers, physicists and mathematicians were running into different curves in their own studies.
 Many of these curves had arc length integrals which resembled the arc lengths of circles and ellipses.